hridaypradhan/snu-connect/README.md

 2. Register for events across campus
 3. Chat with the host and attendees of any event you create or register for
 4. Filter events by category / Search for events by a unique (shareable) 4 digit code
-5. View all registered / create events on your profile screen
+5. View and manage all registered / created events on your profile screen

 ## Read more